lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/1-overview.md

 You'll be given different scenarios and asked to choose whether you should use EFS, FSx for Windows, or FSx for Lustre.

-- **EFS**: When you need distributed, highly resilient storage for Linux instances and Linux-based applications.
+- **EFS**: When you need distributed, highly resilient storage for **Linux-based applications**.
-- **Amazon FSx for Windows**: When you need centralized storage for Windows-based applications, such as SharePoint, Microsoft SQL Server, Workspaces, IS Web Server, or any other native Microsoft application.
+- **Amazon FSx for Windows**: When you need centralized storage for **Windows-based applications**, such as SharePoint, Microsoft SQL Server, Workspaces, IS Web Server, or any other native Microsoft application.
 - **Amazon FSx for Lustre**: When you need high-speed, high-capacity distributed storage.
-This will be for applications that do high performance computing (HPC), financial modeling, etc. Remember that FS for Lustre can store data directly on S3.
+This will be for applications that do **high performance computing** (HPC), financial modeling, etc. FSx for Lustre can store data directly on S3.